-In June 2016, the Alcohol and Drug Abuse Division convened a core stakeholder workgroup for the first of five 3-hour work sessions to continue efforts to modernize Minnesota's substance use disorder (SUD) treatment system.
-The workgroup incorporated and built on the recommendations of the 2013 Legislative Report: Minnesota's Model of Care for Substance Use Disorder and the input collected in the fall 2015 ADAD listening sessions.
+In June 2016, the Department of Human Services convened a core stakeholder workgroup for the first of five 3-hour work sessions to continue efforts to modernize Minnesota's substance use disorder (SUD) treatment system.
+The workgroup incorporated and built on the recommendations of the 2013 Legislative Report: Minnesota's Model of Care for Substance Use Disorder and the input collected in the fall of 2015 and 2018 DHS listening sessions.